SidRoberts/centum/docs/components/console/middleware.md

 ---
 layout: default
-title: Middlewares
+title: Middleware
 parent: Console
 grand_parent: Components
-permalink: console/middlewares
+permalink: console/middleware
 ---

-# Middlewares
+# Middleware

-Middlewares are run by the Application when it is trying to find a matching Command.
+Middleware is run by the Application when it is trying to find a matching Command.
-If the Command is found, the Application will run the Middlewares which are able to perform additional checks to determine whether the Command should match or not.
+If the Command is found, the Application will run the Middleware which is able to perform additional checks to determine whether the Command should match or not.

 By returning `false` or throwing [`Centum\Console\Exception\CommandNotFoundException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/CommandNotFoundException.php) in a Middleware, the Application will ignore the Command and assume that it is not suitable for the particular command.